magenta/magenta/magenta/models/arbitrary_image_stylization/README.md

 and DTD testing images for testing dataset.

-The following command may be used to download DTD images and create a TFRecord file from images in cobwebbed category.
+The following command may be used to download DTD images and create a TFRecord file from images in cobweb category.

 ```bash
 $ cd /path/to/dataset